For many years at the newspaper, if I found myself in a computer pinch of any kind, I called for Dale.

 If I had to give you (and myself) advice about dealing with our personal computer issues, I would tell us to keep a notebook with all our current passcodes and log-in information, billing details, amounts due and when each month, and other pertinent facts relating to our computers and their specific programs.

 Also, know where your owners’ manuals are kept and how to get to them quickly (OK smarty pants, know how to get to the online owners’ manuals).
 Get recommendations on a reputable tech-repair outlet or people who can become your very own version of Dale or Travis.
 Look for the helpers, I believe Mr. Rogers once said.

 Above all else, locate your own kids or preschool grandchildren who might give you a hand.
-Add a cute dog is you wish.
-He may not be good with computers but he might be cute and lower your blood pressure as you work the problem.
+Add a cute dog if you wish.
+He may not be good with computers but he might lower your blood pressure as you work the problem.

 The above Next Chapter column by Donna Cronk recently appeared in the New Castle, Shelbyville, and Connersville newspapers where Cronk pens twice-monthly columns with her thoughts on life as a retiree.